go-iiif/go-iiif/README.md

 * Disk I/O writing tiles to disk
 * Running out of inodes

-That said on a machine with 8 CPUs and 32GB RAM I was able to run the machine hot (a constant load average of 50 or higher) with all the CPUs pegged at 100% usage and seed 100, 000 images yielding a little over 3 million (or approximately 70GB of) tiles in 24 hours.
+That said on a machine with 8 CPUs and 32GB RAM I was able to run the machine hot with all the CPUs pegged at 100% usage and seed 100, 000 (2048x pixel) images yielding a little over 3 million, or approximately 70GB of, tiles in 24 hours.
 Some meaningful but not overwhelming amount of time was spent fetching source images across the network.
 In the end, I ran out of inodes.

 The current strategy for seeding tiles may be directly responsible for some of the bottlenecks.
 Specifically, when processing large volumes of images (defined in a CSV file) the `ifff-tile-seed` will spawn and queue as many concurrent Go routines as there are CPUs.
 For each of those processes then another (n) CPUs * 2 subprocesses will be spawned to generate tiles.
 Maybe this is just too image concurrent image processing routines to have?
 I mean it works but still...
 Or maybe it's just that every one is waiting for bytes to be written to disk.
 Or all of the above.
 I'm not sure yet.